-- after delivery fan or - after coil to be controlled, at a distance of at least 0,5 m
+- after delivery fan or - after coil to be controlled, at a distance of at least 0,5 m before return air intake fan and near room's return airintake.
+For measuring saturation temperature: after mist eliminator.

 For measuring room temperature: